xalaida/laravel-tree/README.md

 #### Ancestors

 The `ancestors` relation is a custom relation that works only in "read" mode.
-It allows getting all ancestors of the node.
+It allows getting all ancestors of the node (without the current node).

 Using the attribute: